silverstripeltd/silverstripe-discoverer/docs/simple-usage.md

      */
     public function SearchResults(): ?Results
     {
+        // The index suffix that you wish to search.
+If you are using (eg) subsites, or Fluent, then this might need to
+        // be dynamic, and based on which site or Locale a user is browsing
+        $index = 'main';
-        // The keywords that we want to search
+        // The keywords that we want to search. raw2xml() will ensure that search strings are escaped with special
+        // characters converted
         $keywords = Convert::raw2xml($this->getRequest()->getVar('q'));
         // How many records we want to display per page
         $perPage = 10;